ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

 between a room script and your global script.
-There are two ways to do this -- you can export the variable from the global script and then import it in the script header, but that's a bit advanced for this tutorial.
-A simpler way is to use one of the 300 GlobalInts, which use the script functions SetGlobalInt and GetGlobalInt to access them.
-See their manual descriptions for more information.
+There are two ways to do this -- you can export the variable from the global script and then import it in the script header, but that's a bit advanced for this tutorial (see the article about [importing and exporting variables](ImportingFunctionsAndVariables#exporting-and-importing-a-variable) for that).
+A simpler way is to use [Global Variables pane](GlobalVariables) in the Editor, where you may add variables of any built-in types.

 ### Functions that return a value